CENTERS, INSTITUTES AND SPECIAL PROGRAMS

 For further information, please contact Professor Keith Hall, director, at the LSU Paul M. Hebert Law Center, Baton Rouge LA 70803-1000, or call 225/578-8709 or by email to email@example.com.

-The George W. and Jean H. Pugh Institute for Justice provides support for research, educational and pro bono activities that promote justice for individuals in the administration of the criminal and civil justice systems in Louisiana and elsewhere.
-The Pugh Institute is a tax-exempt, charitable organization founded in 1998.
+The George W. and Jean H. Pugh Institute for Justice provides support for research and educational activities that promote justice for individuals in the administration of the criminal and civil justice systems in Louisiana and elsewhere.
+The Institute achieves its mission in partnership with the Louisiana Law Review, sponsoring symposia that foster publication and electronic distribution of related research.
+The Pugh Institute was founded in 1998.

 For more information, sites.law.lsu.edu/pughinstitute